hbctraining/Intro-to-ChIPseq-flipped/polls/zoom_polls.md

   - Narrow peaks are often associated with histone modifications
   - **For the same organism, broad peaks require more sequencing depths, compared to narrow peaks**
   - You will only find one of two types of binding profiles: narrow or broad
-  - All histone marks wil generat broad peaks
+  - All histone marks wil generate broad peaks

 ## First steps of the workflow: QC and alignment

-1. Which of the folowing FASTQC plots may report as "FAILURE", but is actually a sign of good signal in your ChIP-seq data?
+1. Which of the following FASTQC plots may report as "FAILURE", but is actually a sign of good signal in your ChIP-seq data?
   - Sequence duplication
   - Sequence length distribution
   - **K-mer content**